Roosevelt Jazz Auditions for 2023-24 placements

 WHEN

-Auditions for the Roosevelt Jazz program will be held late May and early June.
+Auditions for the Roosevelt Jazz program will be held in late May in 2024 (dates below).
 Auditions will be held based on section and will be grouped by returning and incoming students.

 Schedule: